SkylabCoders/bootcamp-summer2016/src/md/index.md

 - Do the exercises suggested at https://github.com/juanmaguitar/exercises-javascript/tree/master/08-exercises-arrays

-!SLIDE concepts
+!SLIDE javascript

 ## <span class="icon-github"></span> Functional programming workflow

 Follow the steps on [this repository](https://github.com/juanmaguitar/functional-programming-sm-steps) to see the workflow of some functional programming code

-!SLIDE concepts exercise
+!SLIDE javascript exercise

 ## <span class="icon-laptop"></span> Functional programming exercises

 Do the [exercises 1-27](http://reactivex.io/learnrx/) to practice functional programming

-!SLIDE javascript
+!SLIDE javascript theory

 ## Javascript Extra